Koudela/eArc-router/README.md

 Now our logic is open (for extension) and closed (for modification) on a app inheritance scale.

-If you prefer instead of blacklisting the `ExecuteCallListener` you can decorate him.
+Instead of blacklisting the `ExecuteCallListener` you can decorate him if you prefer.
+Note: Decoration can be done anywhere in the code prior to the call but blacklisting has to be done before the first event ist dispatched.

 ```php
 use eArc\RouterEventTreeRoot\earc\livecycle\router\ExecuteCallListener as OriginECL;